nwcourses/nwcourses.github.io/COM620/week3.md

 property is provided, it will take "Hello World!" as the default value.

 How do we access the property in our code?
-You can see this in the `init()` function; we use `this.data` to access the properties of the current component.
+You can see this in the `init()` method; we use `this.data` to access the properties of the current component.
 So to access the `message` property, we use `this.data.message`.

 ### Exercise 2